 8. Where do you see yourself in five years?
 Working in an agency?

-I hope I will work at a great design studio that I admire, where I am surrounded with people I can learn from.
+I hope I will work at a great design studio that I admire, where I am surrounded by people I can learn from.

 9. What about in ten?